antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 ---------

 Above the heatmap you can see two tracks of this dataset: cell_type and pairs.
-The cell_type track shows for each sample to which of the two morphological subtypes each sample belongs.
+The cell_type track shows for each sample to which of the two morphological subtypes the sample belongs.
 The pairs track shows to which patient the sample belongs.

 ---------

    ![](_static/images/R2d2_logo.png)**When you hover your mouse over the squares of the tracks, you can see the detailed information of the sample.
 What feature determines the clustering of the samples?**

- (N.b. the color choices of the tracks are independent from the color scheme that is used for the heatmap grid.
+ (N.b. the color choices of the tracks are independent of the color scheme that is used for the heatmap grid.
 Check what the blue color and the orange color signifies in the cell_type track)
  <br><br>

 ---------